h2non/imaginary/README.md

 `imaginary` can deal efficiently with up to 20 request per second running in a multicore machine, where it crops a JPEG image of 5MB and spending per each request less than 100 ms

-The most expensive image transformation operation under high concurrency scenarios (> 20 req/sec) is the image enlargement, where the processing time usually grows over the time.
+The most expensive image operation under high concurrency scenarios (> 20 req/sec) is the image enlargement, which requires a considerable amount of math operations to scale the original image.
+In this kind of operation the required processing time usually grows over the time if you're stressing the server continuously.
+The advice here is as simple as taking care about the number of concurrent enlarge operations to avoid server performance bottle necks.

 ## Usage